IgorBuchelnikov/ObservableComputations/README.md

         Expr.Is(() => loginManager.LoggedInPerson).Computing());
 ```

 Original variant can be useful if you want reuse *loggedInPersonComputing* for other computations than *isLoggedInPersonHockeyPlayer*.
-All the shortened variants do not allow that.
+First shortened variant do not allow that.
 Shortened variants can be useful for the [expression-bodied properties and methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members).

 Of course, you can use more complex expression than "*() => loginManager.LoggedInPerson* for passing as an argument to any ObservableComputations extension method.